-Patients suffering from sleep apnea and related conditions like bruxism naturally want to know more about their condition and how dental intervention can help.
+Patients suffering from sleep apnea and related conditions like bruxism naturally want to know more about their condition and how a sleep support dentist can help.
 At Fioritto Family Dental, we’re happy to address all of your questions and concerns.

 What is sleep apnea?

 Sleep apnea is a condition that causes you to stop breathing during sleep.
 There are three types of sleep apnea.
 Obstructive sleep apnea is the most common, and it occurs when the throat muscles relax, causing soft tissues to collapse and block the airway.
 Central sleep apnea, on the other hand, occurs when the muscles responsible for breathing don’t receive signals the brain sends them.
 Complex sleep apnea is a combination of the two conditions.

 If you suffer from obstructive sleep apnea, you may snore loudly and stop breathing up to dozens of times per hour, sometimes for several seconds at a stretch before you wake, choking or gasping for air.
 Many people with sleep apnea don’t even know they have it because they don’t wake fully and don’t remember waking.
 Symptoms like headaches, dry mouth, fatigue (and related symptoms), and bruxism could be signs of sleep apnea.

 What is sleep support?

 How can our dentists help you with sleep apnea?
 Through sleep support, including treatment designed to ensure steady breathing and uninterrupted sleep throughout the night.
 Fioritto Family Dental is qualified to offer custom dental appliances designed to treat mild to moderate sleep apnea, as well as supplement other treatment in more severe cases.